gadomski/antimeridian/README.md

 ![Landsat problem](./img/landsat-problem.png)

-The issue also arises when geometries cross over the pole.
+The issue also arises when geometries cross over a pole.

 ### How do we fix it?